Proposed General Permit for Pesticide Use in Irrigation Systems (2000-J)

 Pesticide General Permit 2300-A

-Opportunity to comment a proposed 2300A National Pollutant Discharge Elimination System pesticide general permit closed Monday, July 18, 2016.
+Opportunity to comment on proposed 2300-A National Pollutant Discharge Elimination System pesticide general permit closed Monday, July 18, 2016.

 The pesticide general permit is a NPDES general water quality permit for certain pesticide applications that result in a discharge in, over or near surface water.
 DEQ believes the permits should result in long-range, beneficial impact on water quality in Oregon.